shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 According to beaches.com, the main difference between resorts and city hotels is in the amenities.
 City hotels cater to travellers who need a place to spend the night at a certain destination, while Resort hotels tend to be destinations in themselves.
 Resorts often have a more spacious layout, offering their guests everything they need in one place[^1].

+[slide3]

+The first chart shows ratio of bookings in resort hotel compared to city hotel.
+City Hotel is clearly more popular with customers, with a booking percentage reaching 66% with 79,325 orders.
+Whereas, Resort Hotels are only booked by 33% of the time, from a total bookings of 119,393 orders.

+In regards of the booking cancelation, total number of customer checked-out from both hotels has a whopping amount of 75,164 while customers that declined the bookings represents a total of 44,219 times.

+[slide4]

+According to data, around 19% of hotel orders made online are canceled before the customer arrives[^2].
+These cancellations can cause reduced room availability and impact hotel revenue because every empty room can be a financial burden on that day.
+Additionally, if a hotel uses an Online Travel Agency (OTA), this cancellation rate can impact the hotel's ranking in searches[^3].

 <br><br>

 ---